gkouziik/eslint-plugin-security-node/docs/rules/detect-sql-injection.md

 The good news is that SQL injection is easy to prevent by using a few simple measures.

 ### Use Pramaterized Queries To Bind All User-Supplied Data
-A parameterized query is considered a silver bullet for preventing the dreaded SQL injection.Parameterized querires prevent an attacker from changing the intent of a query,and enable the SQL interpreter to distinguish clearly between code and data.Hence,as shown in the following example,alwasys bind all user inputs to the query with parameters.
+A parameterized query is considered a silver bullet for preventing the dreaded SQL injection.Parameterized querires prevent an attacker from changing the intent of a query,and enable the SQL interpreter to distinguish clearly between code and data.
+Hence,as shown in the following example,alwasys bind all user inputs to the query with parameters.

 Example:
 ```javascript